 - Hot wallets are somehow connected to the Internet, cold wallets are totally offline.

-Click the link if you landed here and were just looking for our free bitcoin accelerator.
+Click the link if you landed here and were just looking for our fast bitcoin accelerator.